singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ---

 In this question, we've been fortunate enough to be told exactly what balanced means: that for each node, the two subtrees differ in height by no more than one.
-We can implement a solution based on this defini­ tion.
+We can implement a solution based on this definition.
 We can simply recurse through the entire tree, and for each node, compute the heights of each subtree.

 ```java
 1   int  getHeight(TreeNode root) {